-EYLCA1A Promote a healthy lifestyle for your patients and manage co-morbidity in an attempt to vascular disease, connective tissue disorders and infections such as herpes other chronic illness

-EYLCA2A Manage the underlying systemic disease to reduce further complications, e.g. diabetes, understand the interrelationship between health and social care, and the tensions that may exist between individual wants and needs and the needs of the wider community.
+- EYLCA1A Promote a healthy lifestyle for your patients and manage co-morbidity in an attempt to reduce the prevalence of blinding eye conditions - EYLCA2A Manage the underlying systemic disease to reduce further complications, e.g. diabetes, vascular disease, connective tissue disorders and infections such as herpes - EYLCA3A Understand the significance of visual impairment for a patient's ability to self-manage other chronic illness understand the interrelationship between health and social care, and the tensions that may exist between individual wants and needs and the needs of the wider community.
 As a GP you should be able to: